 When I detect a personal resistance to something, especially if it’s a screen-based entity, I immediately ask myself “What would bring me ease in this situation, and what do I really want?”
 I like the connection and creativity that “micro-blogging” tools allow, but I also can’t stand things that drain time when I’m not paying attention.
-Ditto for things that feel like success is only possible via brute force.
-Snapchat/Instagram Stories seem to open up this world of constant availability so easily.

 And yet, everyone seems to be stressing the importance of these video/image/communication tools that encapsulate a 24-hour lifecycle.
 Any time there’s an excessive use of the word “should” floating around, it’s nice to focus on what the most loving and productive way forward would be for others and yourself.
-I’m not loving myself or connecting to something greater when I use these things.
-It doesn’t make me more creative.
-That’s just me!
-A lot of this has to do with being a sensitive person that’s easily overstimulated.

-I’m a huge fan of the “If it doesn’t add, it subtracts” mantra for most of my career/relationship/life endeavours, and I think these apps are slowly turning into a minus situation.
+I’m a huge fan of the “If it doesn’t add, it subtracts” idea for most of my career/relationship/life endeavours, and I think these apps are slowly turning into a minus situation.
 It’s all about creating value for yourself and others, right?
 You may not be seeing me over on those things too much for the next bit.
 Cleo pics excluded of course!

 SESAME GARLIC NOODLES W/ BROCCOLI, BASIL & CRISPY TEMPEH RECIPE